Orbitz

 Orbitz.com is an international travel fare aggregator website and travel metasearch engine.
 The website is owned by Orbitz Worldwide, Inc., a subsidiary of Expedia Group.
 It is headquartered in the Citigroup Center, Chicago, Illinois.

 Background

-The company began beta testing early the next year, and Orbitz.com officially launched in June 2001.
+The company was incorporated in 2000 and began beta testing in February next year.
+Orbitz.com officially launched in June 2001.

 Antitrust concerns

 Before, during, and two years after launching the site, the company faced antitrust criticism since its creators controlled 75% of U.S. air travel.
 The United States Department of Transportation saw no antitrust issues with the launch of the Orbitz website.
 The United States Department of Justice ruled in 2003 that Orbitz was not a cartel and that there was no evidence of price fixing.

 Nielsen's Net rating division that the launch of the Orbitz website in June 2001 was the biggest e-commerce launch ever to that date.

 Ownership history

 In November 2003, Orbitz filed paperwork to sell shares at between $22 and $24 each in an initial public offering.
 The company went public on December 18, 2003 at a price per share of $26.
 After the IPO, the airlines held 70% of the outstanding stock and over 90% of the voting power.

 On September 29, 2004, Orbitz was acquired for $1.25 billion by New York City-based Cendant Corporation.
 Cendant paid $27.50 per share.

 In 2006, The Blackstone Group acquired Travelport, the travel distribution services business of Cendant, for $4.3 billion in cash.
 At the time, Travelport included the Orbitz travel reservation website used by consumers, the Galileo computer reservations system used by airlines and thousands of travel agents, Gulliver's Travels and Associates wholesale travel business, and other travel related software brands and solutions.

 Travelport announced in May 2007 that it had filed a registration statement with the U.S. Securities and Exchange Commission to sell a portion of Orbitz Worldwide in an initial public offering (IPO).
 Travelport said it planned to use a portion of the proceeds to pay down its debt.
 Trading began on July 20, 2007, and the IPO transaction closed on July 25, 2007.
 Travelport owned approximately 48 percent of Orbitz Worldwide following the IPO.

 In February 2015, Expedia announced that it would acquire Orbitz for $1.6 billion in cash, to better compete with Priceline.com.
 The deal was announced a few days after Expedia agreed to purchase Travelocity.